OWASP/www-project-developer-guide/draft/08-verification/02-tools/04-nettacker.md

 ### 6.2.4 Nettacker

-To Do: supply a couple of sentences on the OWASP Nettacker automated information & vulnerability scanner, including its status as an OWASP project and where to find it.
+OWASP Nettacker is a command line utility for automated information & vulnerability scanning.
+It can be used during penetration testing for both internal and external security assessments.

+The Nettacker [breaker/tool project][nettacker-project] is an OWASP Incubator Project;
+the latest version can be downloaded from the project's [github repository][nettacker-install].

 #### What is Nettacker?